 Tiger Pear.
 How does a foot-high, tough-as-koala-shit cactus that grows inch-long barbed spines that can penetrate a truck tyre[sic] grab you?
 Seriously, check out the photos, then imagine treading on one.
 The barbs means they don't come out, either.

-One advert a while back features cane toads being used as golf balls by drunken Queenslanders.
+One advert a while back features cane toads being used as golf balls by drunken Queenslanders, hitting them over the New South Wales border fence, and promptly being chased off by border patrol.
 It was a beer ad, mind.

 People who aren't drunk use cricket bats.
 They're also good for hockey practice.